Northern Liberties, Philadelphia

-Northern Liberties is a neighborhood in Philadelphia, Pennsylvania.
-Prior to its incorporation into Philadelphia in 1854, it was among the top 10 largest cities in the U.S. in every census from 1790 to 1850.
+Northern Liberties is a neighborhood in Philadelphia, Pennsylvania, United States.
+It is north of Center City along the Delaware River.
+Prior to its incorporation into Philadelphia in 1854, it was among the top 10 largest cities in the U.S. in every census from 1790 to 1840, and 11th in 1850.
+It was a major manufacturing area that attracted many European immigrants in the late 19th and early 20th centuries.
+In the early 21st century, it has attracted many young professionals and new commercial and residential development.

 Boundaries

 Northern Liberties is located north of Center City (specifically, Old City) and is bordered by Girard Avenue to the north; Callowhill Street to the south; North 6th Street to the west; and the Delaware River to the east (from Callowhill Street to Laurel Street; from Laurel Street to Girard Avenue the eastern boundary is North Front Street).

 The historical boundaries were slightly different, with Vine Street as the southern border and the Cohocksink Creek serving as the northern border.
 The creek now flows as a storm sewer under the following streets (starting at the Delaware River and running from southeast to northwest): Canal, Laurel, Bodine, Cambridge, and Orkney Streets.